 All calls for service are handled in a professional, business-like manner.
 All necessary information is obtained from the caller and passed along to the responding officer.
 Of necessity, calls for service are prioritized based on the seriousness and urgency in accordance with established guidelines.
 Our office demands that telephone courtesy be used at all times to ensure that a calm, decisive and professional sounding voice is heard by the person calling the office.

-Depending on the call volume, you may encounter our phones being answered ”HARRISON COUNTY SHERIFF’S OFFICE, DO YOU HAVE AN EMERGENCY, CAN YOU HOLD.”
+Depending on the call volume, you may encounter our phones being answered ”HARRISON COUNTY SHERIFF’S DEPARTMENT, DO YOU HAVE AN EMERGENCY, CAN YOU HOLD.”
 If your call is not an emergency, please tell us.
 We understand that delays are irritating to you as a caller and will assist you as soon as possible.
 The communications center handles multiple telephone and 911 phone lines.

 Our dispatchers try to make sure all information is factual, as false information will only hinder the officers on the streets from doing his/her job efficiently and effectively.

-The Harrison County Sheriff’s Office Communications Center has the responsibility of handling all calls for service from all citizens in the unincorporated areas of Harrison County, in the City of D’Iberville and in Pass Chrisitian.
+The Harrison County Sheriff’s Department Communications Center has the responsibility of handling all calls for service from all citizens in the unincorporated areas of Harrison County, in the City of D’Iberville and in Pass Christian.
 Our dispatchers are trained for not only law enforcement calls, but also for fire related calls.
 The communications center has the ultimate responsibility of getting assistance to those that call for help.
 The communications center and staff is under the direct supervision of Jonnine Fisher.

 Emergency Calls should be routed to 911.
 To report a NON-Emergency Crime call 228-897-1364.